toggledbits/Vera-Decouple/README.md

 * Daily backups of your system to Vera's storage won't be done.
 The script provides a facility for daily backups to be performed and uploaded to a local server that you provide, if you wish.
 Otherwise, you will need to do backups manually.

 Common sense applies here.
 Vera has gone to great lengths to design a system that runs tightly with their cloud services.
 Disabling their cloud services forces the system to run in a manner counter to its design, and that has inherent risks known, anticipated, and unforeseen.
 You accept these risks as your own and are going in eyes wide open.

-## Status

-Vera Plus: recommended version 21222

-* Tested on 7.31 GA (5186) by rigpapa 2020-12-12, no issues noticed.
-* Tested on all 7.32 (to 5373) by rigpapa 2021-04-21, no issues noticed.

-Vera Secure: **NOT YET TESTED** but expected to work; recommended version 21222

-* If you are a Vera Secure user, please report your findings in the Github repository [Issues](https://github.com/toggledbits/Vera-Decouple/issues) section.

-Vera Edge: recommended version 21222

-* Tested on all 7.32 (to 5373) by rigpapa 2021-04-21, no issues noticed.

 ## Preparation